Internet Draft Paul Hoffman

 authorities, DNS lookups, and SNMP requests.

-All code points not assigned in the character repertoire named in a
+All code points not assigned in the character repertoire named in the

 stringprep profile are called "unassigned code points".
 Stored strings